Food Health Social Issues

 iStock.com/simazoran

-Soy has been studied widely.
-In fact, more than 2,000 peer-reviewed studies related to soy and health have been published.
+There are more than 2,000 peer-reviewed studies related to soy and health.
 Given that the bulk of these studies have documented substantial health benefits, and the fact that many of the world’s healthiest and longest-lived peoples are avid consumers of soy, you might think there’s consensus on soy benefits and facts.

 Unfortunately, that’s not the case.
 There’s a lot of controversy.
-I was about to write “a surprising amount of controversy,” but when you consider who funds the anti-soy movement, it’s actually not surprising in the least.
+I was about to write “a surprising amount of controversy,” but when you consider who funds the anti-soy movement, it’s actually not surprising at all.

 One of the main anti-soy claims is that it can cause or promote cancer — especially hormone-related cancers such as breast, thyroid, prostate, and ovarian cancer.
-But the truth is, there’s much more evidence in support of whole soy foods for cancer prevention.
-And incontrovertible evidence that the foods that soy replaces — meat and dairy — are cancer accelerators.
+But the truth is, there’s much more evidence supporting whole soy foods for cancer prevention.
+And a good amount of evidence that the foods that soy replaces — meat and dairy — are cancer accelerators.

 The Truth:

 In 2009, Men’s Health published a stridently anti-soy article based on the 2008 case report mentioned above.
 The article said that eating soy can cause male feminization.
-While the publication did eventually change their stance in future articles, it took years — and the original article is still widely circulated, perpetuating the misconception.
+While the publication eventually changed its stance in subsequent articles, it took years, and the original article is still widely circulated, perpetuating the misconception.
 As Paul Simon sang, “A man hears what he wants to hear and disregards the rest.”

 The Truth: